aldinberi/granApp/README.md

 Vendors-contains information about the vendors Discounts(coupons)-contains information coupons if are some available Logs-contains information about all the changes in the system, used by admin.

+This project is made using php flight witch uses similar rounting system as in angular, s